 Green leafy vegetables

 Antioxidant-rich and anti-inflammatory, colored vegetables are a must-add food group.
-It reduces the oxidative stress in people with a PCOS problem.
+It reduces oxidative stress in people with PCOS problems.

 Many women suffering from PCOS tend to avoid fruits, thinking it to be detrimental to their health as it contains high amounts of fructose.
 But the truth is, fruits are full of essential nutrients such as several minerals, poly-nutrients, vitamins, and so, include fruits that boast of the low-glycemic index.